 2. Shop around

-Some lenders offer the ability to apply for preapproval.
+Some lenders offer the ability to apply to get preapproved for a car loan.
 If you get preapproved, the lender will let you know the estimated amount you can borrow and what your APR and loan term may be.
 Just remember that preapproval doesn’t mean you’re actually approved for a loan — it only gives you an idea of whether you might be approved and estimates of what your loan terms could be.

 When applying for preapproval, be prepared to share some personal information such as your Social Security number, employment and income information as well as details about your vehicle.
 Remember, applying for preapproval may still be a hard inquiry on your credit, which may lower your credit scores by a few points.